Kazakhstan: Film

 Kazakhstan's film industry is run through the state-owned Kazakhfilm studios based in Almaty.
-The studio has produced award-winning movies such as Myn Bala, Harmony Lessons, and Shal.
+The studio has produced movies such as Myn Bala, Harmony Lessons, and Shal.
 Kazakhstan is the host of the International Astana Action Film Festival and the Eurasia International Film Festival held annually.
 Hollywood director Timur Bekmambetov is from Kazakhstan and has become active in bridging Hollywood to the Kazakhstan film industry.